Graduate Programs in Physical Education

 Employment Outlook and Salary Information

 Most graduate certificate programs in physical education are intended to prepare graduates for careers as K-12 physical education teachers.
 According to the U.S. Bureau of Labor Statistics (BLS), overall job prospects for K-12 teachers depend on the location of the school.
-However, the BLS says that there currently is an adequate supply of P.E. teachers throughout the U.S., making job prospects for this field less favorable than for teachers of other disciplines.
-P.E. teachers can expect to earn salaries comparable to other teachers, with BLS data showing that, as of 2008, the average teacher earned an annual salary of about $50,000 (www.bls.gov).
+P.E. teachers can expect to earn salaries comparable to other teachers, with BLS data showing that, as of 2012, middle school teachers earned a median annual salary of $53,430, high school teachers earned a median of $55,050 and elementary teachers earned a median of $53,400 (www.bls.gov).

 Master's Degree in Physical Education